 Reducing the Likelihood of Multiple Births

 During standard IVF treatment, multiple embryos are typically implanted in the uterus.
 This is done to overcome the challenges posed by embryos that stop growing during the blastocyst or subsequent stages.
 Because not all embryos will grow to maturity, transferring multiple embryos helps increase the pregnancy rate for IVF procedures.
 If, however, despite the statistical likelihood of them not doing so, multiple embryos continue to grow, potentially dangerous multiple births can be the result.
 During IVF treatment with blastocyst embryo transfer, we are able to see which embryos grow past the blastocyst stage before they are transferred to the uterus.
-This means, for instance, only 1 or 2 embryos can be transferred, each of which has a greater likelihood of success.
+This means when 1 embryo is transferred, which is the protocol at Fertility Specialists of Texas, it provides the safest avenue to achieve a pregnancy.